AdobeDocs/experience-platform.en/help/segmentation/ui/segment-match.md

 The first step to getting started with [!DNL Segment Match] is to make sure you're ingesting data against the supported identity namespaces.

 Identity namespaces are a component of [Adobe Experience Platform Identity Service](../../identity-service/home.md).
 Each customer identity contains an associated namespace that indicates the identity's context.
-For example, a namespace can distinguish a value.
-For example, they distinguish a value of "name<span>@email.com" as an email address or "443522" as a numeric CRM ID.
+For example, a namespace can distinguish a value of "name<span>@email.com" as an email address or "443522" as a numeric CRM ID.

 A fully qualified identity includes an ID value and a namespace.
-When matching record data across profile fragments (such as when [!DNL Real-time Customer Profile] merges profile data), both the identity value and the namespace must match.
+When matching record data across profile fragments (such as when [!DNL Real-time Customer Profile] merges Profile data), both the identity value and the namespace must match.

 In the context of [!DNL Segment Match], namespaces are used in the overlap process when sharing data.